 MLB EXTRA INNINGS plans and pricing

-MLB EXTRA INNINGS has only one plan with a yearly baseline price of $149.99.
-However, the price can vary between cable and satellite TV providers, and some providers break up the payment into monthly installments.
+MLB EXTRA INNINGS offers one plan with a yearly baseline price of $149.99.
+However, this cost can vary between cable and satellite TV providers, and some providers break up the payment into monthly installments.

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.